papiodesu/leptos_book/src/view/09_component_children.md

 # Component Children

 It’s pretty common to want to pass children into a component, just as you can pass children into an HTML element.
-For example, imagine I have a `<FancyForm/>` component that enhances an HTML `<form>`.
+For example, imagine I have a 「<FancyForm/>」 component that enhances an HTML 「<form>」.
 I need some way to pass all its inputs.

 ```rust
 view! {